awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-instancelevel.md

 aws cloudformation describe-stack-events --stack-name CWAgentECS-$ClusterName-$Region --region $Region
 ```

-To check the status of the `cwagent` dawemon service, enter the following command\.
+To check the status of the `cwagent` daemon service, enter the following command\.
 In the output, you should see that the runningCount is equal to the desiredCount in the deployment section\.
 If it isn't equal, check the failures section in the output\.

 ```
 ClusterName=cluster-name